Steven Ciobo

 Steven Michele Ciobo (/tʃoʊˈboʊ/ CHOH-boh) (born 29 May 1974) is a retired Australian politician who represented the Division of Moncrieff in the House of Representatives from the 2001 federal election until his retirement at the 2019 election.
 He was a member of the Liberal National Party of Queensland, and sat with the Liberal Party in federal parliament.
 On 1 March 2019 Ciobo announced his decision to retire from politics at the 2019 federal election.

-Ciobo served as the Minister for Trade, Tourism and Investment in the Turnbull Government from February 2016 until his resignation on 21 August 2018 in the wake of the Liberal Party leadership spill earlier that day.
+Ciobo served as the Minister for Trade, Tourism and Investment in the Turnbull government from February 2016 until his resignation on 21 August 2018 in the wake of the Liberal Party leadership spill earlier that day.
 He went on to serve as Minister for Defence Industry, working in conjunction with the Defence Minister, until his resignation in March 2019.
-He previously served as Minister for International Development and the Pacific from September 2015 to February 2016, and earlier as a parliamentary secretary in the Abbott Government from September 2013 to September 2015 (initially to the Treasurer and later to the Minister for Foreign Affairs and Minister for Trade and Investment).
+He previously served as Minister for International Development and the Pacific from September 2015 to February 2016, and earlier as a parliamentary secretary in the Abbott government from September 2013 to September 2015 (initially to the Treasurer and later to the Minister for Foreign Affairs and Minister for Trade and Investment).

 Early life and education

 Ciobo was born and raised in Mareeba, North Queensland, the youngest of three children in an Anglican family.
 His parents, Bruno and Joan, ran a tourism business in Cairns.
-Ciobo's father was born in Bari, Italy, while his paternal grandfather was born in Valona (Vlorë), which at the time was part of Ottoman Albania.
+Ciobo's father was born in Bari, Italy, while his paternal grandfather was born in Valona (modern Vlorë), Ottoman Empire.
 His maternal grandfather was born in London.

 Ciobo graduated in law and commerce from Bond University and earned a master's degree in law from the Queensland University of Technology.
 He worked at a food processing factory to help support himself while studying.
 While at university he reportedly considered joining Australia's domestic intelligence agency, the Australian Security Intelligence Organisation (ASIO).
 Before entering parliament, Ciobo worked as a consultant with Coopers & Lybrand, as a senior consultant with PricewaterhouseCoopers, and as an adviser to Senator Brett Mason.